stayboogy/stayboogy_PEXECutioner/README.md

 # stayboogy_PEXECutioner

+##Based on my Original Project:  https://codeberg.org/stayboogy/stayboogy_RunBarPE

+This is the successor to RunBarPE.
+I like this name better, but I might actually like the old style better.
+This project is constantly evolving.
+Stay Tuned!

 ### user customizable, single exe, single configfile, WinPE Shell & Launcher for both x86/x64 in the same exe

 #### Video Demonstration